 Simple English definitions for legal terms

-Read a random definition: liberty
+Read a random definition: hypertext markup language

 A court roll is a historical record of a manor's tenures, specifically the terms by which the various tenants held their estates.
 Copyhold tenure, which required the tenant to provide customary services of the manor, developed from the practice of maintaining court rolls.
 This type of tenure was abolished in 1922, which converted copyhold land into freehold or leasehold land.
 Land held on an unfree tenure could only be transferred by a surrender and admittance made in the lord's court, and the transaction was recorded on the court rolls.
 The transferee was given a copy of the entry to prove their title, and they held "by copy of the court roll," which became known as "copyhold."